s-macke/Interplanetary-Postal-Service/README.md

 # Sound

-Sound is implemented extremely easy.
+Sound is implemented very easy.
 You just take white noise and run it through an band-filter.
-Wind has a peak frequency 500Hz.
+Wind has a peak frequency of around 500Hz.
 Explosion and thrust work at 100Hz with different peak widths.

 # Balancing

 Balancing the game was the most difficult part.
 The flow dynamics are not always controllable and the result varies depending on the FPS and your actions.
-Tiny changes on the algorithms let you redesign all levels again.
+Tiny changes on the algorithms or the free parameters let you redesign and balance all levels again and again.
 Although the game is challenging, I usually manage all levels on the first or second try.

+# The last 3kB

+At the end I realized that even without any massive compression tricks I had 3 kBs of available space left.
+I tried to introduce a touchpad control for mobiles.
+But then I realized, that most mobiles simply don't have enough power to run the game.
+Then I tried to introduce music.
+But my so called "music" made the experience much worse :-).
+So I skipped that two options.
+I tried to introduce more levels.
+You can put 6-10 levels in 3 kB.
+But then I ran out of time.
+Polishing surely would have taken another one or two weeks.